andela-sjames/Instigator/README.md

 `./scripts/populate_broker.sh`
 This will populate the kafka cluster with dummy topics, these topics are referenced by the producer and the consumer, well not all the topics though.
 Just the topic called `SampleOne`

+`./scripts/quick_start.sh`
+As a bootstrap script to build the services, populate the brokers with topics and to start the application.

 ### Quickstart
 Run the command below and grab a cup  of coffee...
 This will take care of all the hassle in one command.